-The fact being however that very little people actually understand the subject or even know how a “Cat” looks.
+It is true that very few people actually understand this subject or even know how a “Cat” looks like.

-Over the past few years, catalytic converters have been a point of discussion in many workshops, group debates, arguments, etc. Herewith some useful information (how they work):
+Over the past few years, catalytic converters have been a point of discussion in many workshops, group debates, arguments, etc. Herewith some useful information on how catalytic converters work:

 The engine’s exhaust emissions can be influenced at three points.